Kanishkavijay39/portfolio/README.md

 # Kanishka's Portfolio

-A modern, responsive portfolio website built with React, showcasing backend engineering expertise and projects.
+A modern, responsive portfolio website built with React, showcasing software engineering expertise, work experience, and projects.

+## 👨‍💻 About

+Software Engineer at Adobe with 2+ years of experience in backend development, full-stack applications, and AI solutions.
+Specialized in Java, Spring Boot, Node.js, React.js, AWS, and Agentic AI frameworks.

 ## 🚀 Tech Stack